 GHB and Rohypnol are popular club drugs primarily because they affect the central nervous system, which results in sedation, sleep, muscle relaxation, and reduced anxiety.
 Unfortunately, both drugs are odorless, colorless and tasteless, which make them easy to combine with alcohol and other beverages.
 Both drugs have been used to commit sexual assault, because they can sedate and incapacitate unsuspecting victims.

-According to NIDA, repeated use of GHB may lead to insomnia, anxiety, tremors and sweating during detox, especially if other drugs and alcohol are involved.
+Repeated use of GHB may lead to insomnia, anxiety, tremors and sweating during detox, especially if other drugs and alcohol are involved.
 Additionally, Rohypnol can produce tolerance, physical dependence and addiction, so they are quite dangerous.

-Why People Abuse Club Drugs
+Why Do People Use Club Drugs?

 Regardless of the specific reason for which someone abuses club drugs, these drugs are dangerous, not only in the effects that they cause, but also in their withdrawal symptoms.
 Therefore, it is important to get professional help if you or someone you know abuses these substances.

 Abusing club drugs can cause both physical and psychological damage.
 If you or someone you know abuses club drugs, please call our toll-free helpline today at 310-774-2043.
 Our admissions coordinators are available 24 hours a day to answer any questions you have about treating any type of substance use disorder, so seek their help now to promote long-term recovery.